FIMATHO PROJECT TEAM

 A clinical research associates coordinator

-The main task of the coordinating clinical research associate (CRA) coordinator is to coordinate and harmonise BaMaRa coding within the FIMATHO network.
-She also works on the quality of the data entered into BaMaRa.
-The coordinating CRA works closely with the BaMaRa CRA.
+The main role of the clinical research associate (CRA) coordinator is to coordinate and standardise BaMaRa coding within the FIMATHO network.
+She also works to ensure the quality of the data entered into BaMaRa.
+The CRA coordinator works closely with the BaMaRa CRA.

 Contact: arcfimatho@chu-lille.fr - ioanna.meintani@chu-lille.fr